-When culture reveals S. aureus infection, we recommend treatment with topical clindamycin lotion or oral flucloxacillin.
-Topical therapy with antifungal shampoo is usually effective for Malassezia folliculitis, although occasionally a course of oral antifungal therapy may be required.
+When culture reveals S. aureus infection, treatment with topical clindamycin lotion or oral flucloxacillin is recommended.
+Topical therapy with antifungal shampoo is usually effective for Malassezia folliculitis, although occasionally a course of oral antifungal therapy may be needed.
 Demodex folliculitis may be treated with topical permethrin cream or oral ivermectin.